ahf/onion_status/README.markdown

     /SET onion_status

+It is important that the `onion_status_channel` setting is set correctly.
+To find the correct value for this setting go to your `#tor-dev` window and type:

+    /WINDOW

+Irssi will now display the following information:

+    Window  : #xxx
+    Size    : XxY
+    Level   : NONE
+    Server  : OFTC
+    Items   : Name                           Server tag
+     CHANNEL: #tor-dev                       OFTC

+The value of `onion_status_channel` should be of the form `{Server Tag}/{Channel}`, so in the case above it should be set to `OFTC/#tor-dev` using `/SET onion_status_channel OFTC/#tor-dev`.

 ### Create status window inside Irssi

 If you want to use the status window inside of Irssi create a new empty window